Asian markets were mostly higher on Monday, as investors try to make sense of U.S. President Donald Trump's policy noise.

 Amid increased uncertainty, the market is caught between a situation of "Trump-flation", that is higher yields and stronger dollar, or "Donald Doubt," which sees a softer dollar and lower yields due to protectionism and dollar jaw-boning, said Mizuho Bank's Vishnu Varathan in a Monday note.

-The dollar index remained below the 100 handle, to trade at 99.804 during Asian time against a basket of currencies.
+The remained below the 100 handle, to trade at 99.804 during Asian time against a basket of currencies.
 The dollar has been flailing ever since the Trump administration made its preference known for a weaker dollar.

 "Fading Trump-phoria and rising policy execution doubts, on top of activity improvement globally, drive U.S. dollar lower in the interim," Varathan said.

 Mainland Chinese markets ended in positive territory, with was up 0.55 percent or 17.2 points at 3,157.37 and Shenzhen composite gained 0.931 percent or 17.7 points to close at 1,927.57.
 Hong Kong's gained 0.71 percent.